AndrewEC/py-build-utils/docs/source/existing.rst

 ~~~~~~~~~~~~~~

 The mutation plugin is responsible for executing mutation tests, generating a report, and, optionally, checking
 against kill count metrics.
-This plugin assumes that you are using mutmut to execute your mutation tests.
+This plugin assumes that you are using cosmic-ray to execute your mutation tests.

 Configuration
 ^^^^^^^^^^^^^